Brian Fitzpatrick (American politician): Gun control

 In 2018, Fitzpatrick was the only Republican endorsed by the Giffords Law Center to Prevent Gun Violence, the gun control organization founded by former U.S. representative Gabby Giffords.
 He voted to expand background checks and restrict assault weapon sales.
 He voted against a bill that would require states to recognize concealed-carry permits issued by other states.
 In March 2021, Fitzpatrick was one of eight Republicans to join the House majority in passing the Bipartisan Background Checks Act of 2021.

+On June 24, 2022, Fitzpatrick was one of the 14 House Republicans who joined all Democrats in voting for the Bipartisan Safer Communities Act.
 On July 29, 2022, Fitzpatrick and one other Republican, Chris Jacobs, joined the Democrats in voting for a bill banning assault weapons.
 In the 2022 midterm elections, Fitzpatrick was the only Republican member of Congress to receive an "F" rating from the NRA Political Victory Fund.

-On June 13, 2023, Fitzpatrick and one other Republican, Thomas Kean Jr. of New Jersey voted with Democrats against HJ 44, a bill repealing the ATF's new regulations on Pistol Braces.
+On June 13, 2023, Fitzpatrick and one other Republican, Thomas Kean Jr. of New Jersey, voted with Democrats against HJ 44, a bill repealing the ATF's new regulations on Pistol Braces.

 Health care

 Fitzpatrick opposed the American Health Care Act, a bill to repeal and replace the Patient Protection and Affordable Care Act.
 In a statement, he said, "After considering the current healthcare bill in a thorough and deliberate manner, I have concluded that, although the American Health Care Act focuses on several much-needed reforms to our healthcare system, in its current form I cannot support this legislation".
 Fitzpatrick joined many of his Republican colleagues as well as every congressional Democrat in opposing the bill.

 On May 4, 2017, Fitzpatrick also voted against the second attempt to pass the American Health Care Act.
 In a statement, he said, "We saw what happened when healthcare reform – an issue impacting 1/5 of our economy – was rushed through Congress along extremely partisan lines in 2009," referring to the ACA in 2010.
 On December 12, he took part in the Democratic bill to lower drug costs, the Elijah Cummings Lower Drug Costs Now Act.

+In December 2025, ahead of the expiration of ACA subsidies, Fitzpatrick co-sponsored a bill that would extend the subsidies for two years and implement new eligibility requirements and anti-fraud measures.
+When House Republican leadership declined to bring the bill to a vote, Fitzpatrick filed a discharge petition.
+A week later, Fitzpatrick, Rob Bresnahan, Ryan Mackenzie, and Mike Lawler would provide the necessary signatures on a separate Democrat-led discharge petition to force a vote on extending the subsidies for three years.
+Despite signing onto the discharge petition, Fitzpatrick also voted for a Republican bill that did not extend the subsidies.